vmware-tanzu/velero/site/docs/main/customize-installation.md

 ### Update resource requests and limits after install

-After installation you can adjust the resource requests and limits in the Velero Deployment spec restic DeamonSet spec, if you are using the restic integration.
+After installation you can adjust the resource requests and limits in the Velero Deployment spec or restic DeamonSet spec, if you are using the restic integration.

 **Velero pod**